Best Magicians (AND Illusionists!) Ever

 Wait.
 Is this correct?
 How can Houdini come in at only #2 on this list?
 You will need to read on to find out!
 What can be said about Houdini?
 The man was the ultimate performer and was a master of self-promotion.
 He understood phenomenally well how to build the myth around both the performer and the performance in order to draw audiences in.
 He positioned himself as the everyman fighting against the odds.
 He escaped from straitjackets while suspended over cheering crowds in the street as a way to generate publicity for his shows.
 He incorporated local businesses into his act by having crate-makers, paper-makers, coopers, etc. build the inescapable for him.
 Houdini, without a doubt, knew that an audience needed to be emotionally invested and to care about the magician for the performance to be successful.

 How did we do?
 Did your favorite magician make the list?
 There are so many amazing performers who make magic such a rich and vibrant art.
 What about Chung Ling Soo?
 Penn & Teller?
 Blackstone?
-Write us.
-We would love to hear who would be on your top ten list!
-Also, while you're here, check out our list of the Top Greatest Magicians Performing Today.
+Tommy Wonder?
+Write to us.
+We would love to hear who would be on your top ten list of best magicians ever!